-Spark plugs inspection or replacement must be done by an authorized Lynx dealer, repair shop, or person of your own choosing.
-Spark plugs inspection or replacement requires an in-depth technical knowledge due to the E-TEC direct fuel injection technology.
+Spark plugs inspection or replacement may be performed by an authorized Lynx dealer, repair shop, or person of your own choosing.
+Spark plugs inspection or replacement requires an in-depth technical knowledge.
 Though not required, it is recommended that an authorized Lynx dealer performs spark plugs inspection or replacement.